-The shape and size of the joists can vary as shown here but the concepts are the same.
+The shape and size of the joists can vary as shown below, but the concepts are the same.

-Decking, aka pan decking, metal decking, etc. can be used to form slabs, primarily in steel buildings but can also be found in certain areas of concrete buildings.
+Decking can be used to form slabs, primarily in steel buildings, and can also be found in certain areas of concrete buildings.
 The decking acts as both the form in which to pour the concrete and most of the structural support for the slab.

 Here are two examples of what a typical ribbed slab could look like from below.

-Another clue for diagnosing a ribbed slab would be a lack of reinforcing.
-The slab shown below is elevated based on the strong, flat air reflection at 4” but being less than 6” is a red flag.
-In addition, the reinforcing appears to be wire mesh.
-Wire mesh is not structural and will not support an elevated slab.
-Seeing only wire mesh in an elevated slab or seeing rebar that is spaced greater than 12” on center can be a clue that the slab is only a topping slab unless joists can be confirmed.
-The joists in this data would have shown up much more clearly with a cross polarized scan but can still be confirmed here.
-Since joists were confirmed, the bottom of the slab can be confirmed at 4”.
-If the joists had not been found then this may have been a topping slab with foam below that we are not seeing through.
+A lack of reinforcing is another clue that the slab is a ribbed or waffle example.
+The slab shown below is elevated based on the strong, flat air reflection at 4", but it is less than 6" thick.
+Additionally, the reinforcing appears to be wire mesh, which is not structural and will not support an elevated slab.
+This is a clue that the slab is only a topping slab, which is not the structural slab.
+The joists in this data would have shown up much clearer with a cross-polarized scan, but can still be confirmed here.
+Since joists are evident, the bottom of the slab can be confirmed at 4".

 Below is another example of a ribbed slab.
 This slab is only 2" thick and two of the joists can be seen in this image.
 The bottom of the slab and the joists are outlined in blue.

-The image below indicates a cross polarized scan of the same location as the image shown on the previous page.
-The cross polarized scan causes the wire mesh to disappear and the joists are very easy to identify.
-Cross polarizing is very useful when scanning ribbed slabs.
-Cross polarizing is also very useful for any concrete scanning job.
+The image below indicates a cross-polarized scan of the same location as the image shown above.
+The cross-polarized scan causes the wire mesh to disappear, and the joists are easy to identify.
+Cross polarizing is extremely useful when performing any concrete scanning job.